-In 2019, we received a \$5.0 million loan from Kreos Capital VI (Expert Fund) L.P. ("Kreos").
+In 2019, we received a \$5.0 million loan from Kreos Capital VI (Expert Fund) L.P, ("Kreos").
 On August 16, 2021, we and our wholly-owned U.S. subsidiary, Arbe Robotics US, Inc., entered into a debenture agreement with Scintilla Fund L.P. ("Scintilla") pursuant to which, we had the right to withdraw a term loan up to a total of \$10.0 million.
 In August 2021, we borrowed the first tranche of \$5.0 million, part of which was used to prepay all outstanding loans to Kreos.
 We did not borrow any additional funds pursuant to the Scintilla agreement.
 The loan matures on July 1, 2022, and bears interest at 10% per annum.
 We paid a \$0.25 million facility arrangement fee at the initial closing and we are to pay a fee equal to 4% of the amount borrowed when the note is paid.
 The loans are secured by a pledge of all of our assets and the agreement contains affirmative, negative and financial covenants.
-Affirmative covenants include, among other things, limitations on asset sales, mergers and acquisitions, indebtedness, liens, investments and transactions with affiliates.
+Affirmative covenants include, among other things, the delivery of financial and other information.
+Negative covenants include, among other things, limitations on asset sales, mergers and acquisitions, indebtedness, liens, investments and transactions with affiliates.
 We are in compliance with all our financial covenants under the agreement.